graphicmida-wq/SurfAcademy/replit.md

 ## Overview

 Scuola di Longboard is a comprehensive web-based learning management system (LMS) for a surf and longboard school.
 It allows students to enroll in courses, track progress, participate in community discussions, and register for surf camps.
-The platform supports students, instructors, and administrators.
+The platform supports students, instructors, and administrators with role-specific dashboards and features.
 It's a full-stack TypeScript monorepo using React, Express, and PostgreSQL (via Neon), integrated with Replit's authentication.
 The design is inspired by surf culture with a turquoise and ocean-blue palette.

+### Recent Changes (Oct 2025)

+**User Dashboard Enhancements**:
+- Added profile editing section: users can update firstName, lastName, email, and profile image using MediaUploadZone
+- Integrated WavePoints display card showing referral earnings balance with encouraging messages
+- Removed legacy level system filters (beginner/intermediate/advanced) for cleaner interface

+**Admin Features**:
+- Created comprehensive enrollments management page at `/admin/iscrizioni` with:
+  - User table showing all enrollments with course details and progress percentages
+  - Search functionality by name/email
+  - Course filter to view enrollments for specific courses
+  - Statistics dashboard showing total users, active enrollments, and average progress
+- Added admin menu links: "Dashboard Utente" (to view user experience) and "Iscrizioni" (enrollments management)

+**Backend API Enhancements**:
+- `PUT /api/profile`: Profile update endpoint with Zod validation and email uniqueness checking
+- `GET /api/wavepoints`: Retrieves user's WavePoints balance from referral earnings
+- `GET /api/admin/enrollments`: Admin-only endpoint returning all users with their enrollments and progress data

 ## User Preferences